 \section{Fixed point analysis of the evolution equations}

-In the previous section, we studied the evolution of state observables in terms of a time variable anolagous to cosmic time.
-In order to study the asymptotic evolution of our Bianchi~I universe with various anisotropic sources considered here, we resort to dynamical systems approach.
-So, we cast all the evolution equations in terms of dimesionless variables which give us a set of dynamical equations.
-The advantage of working in this approach is that we can show the cosmological dyanamics insensitive to the intial conditions.
-Here we define the dimensionless variables $\tau, \sigma$ as $d\tau/dt = H$ and $\sigma = {h}/{\sqrt{3}H}$.
-These can be called as expansion normalised time and shear variables.
+In the previous section, we studied the evolution of state observables in terms of a time variable analogous to cosmic time.
+In order to study the asymptotic evolution of our Bianchi-I universe with various anisotropic sources considered here, we resort to dynamical systems approach.
+So, we cast all the evolution equations in terms of dimensionless variables which give us a set of dynamical equations.
+The advantage of working in this approach is that we can show the cosmological dynamics insensitive to the initial conditions.
+Here we define the dimensionless variables $\tau$ and $\sigma$ as $d\tau/dt = H$ and $\sigma = {h}/{\sqrt{3}H}$, respectively.
+These are called expansion normalized time and shear variables.
 Thus our Einstein's equations and the continuity equation are given by

 and